image of Food sorcery cookery School Didsbury and Deansgate Square Manchester

 Method

-For vegan or vegetarian roast sweet potato for 45 minutes
+For vegan or vegetarian use roasted sweet potato

 Course: Main Course